simpulton/noterious/README.md

 Run the App
 -------------------
-Now we need to install all of our dependencies.
+Next, you need to install all of your dependencies.

 `npm install`

-And install and run `serve` so we can view it.
+And install and run `serve` so you can view it.

 ```
 npm install -g serve